Careers

 JOB FUNCTIONS

-• Leads 3 or more projects and activities in coordination with other PDE staff or external partner organizations.
+· Lead SAN projects and activities in coordination with other PDE staff and external partner organizations

-• Identifies project opportunities to position local engagement within the broader regional context.
+· Identify opportunities to position SAN within the broader regional context

-• Identifies business opportunities to improve local PDE engagement.
+· Identify business opportunities to improve PDE engagement

-• Serves as an ambassador for PDE and the Delaware Estuary Program.
+· Serve as an ambassador for PDE and the Delaware Estuary Program

 REQUIRED SKILLS & EXPERIENCE

-• Bachelor’s degree from a college or university (in environmental education, environmental science, or a similar field) and 2 years of work experience; or 4-plus years of work experience in a related field such as community engagement or environmental education.
+· Bachelor’s degree from a college/university in environmental science, environmental policy/planning, or a related field, plus 3 years of work experience; or at least 6 years of work experience in a related field such as watershed science and management, or communications and outreach.

-• Strong organizational skills, multitasking ability, flexible mindset, and attention to detail.
+· Strong organizational and coordination skills, multi-tasking ability, and attention to detail

-• Experience leading and working in a team environment with staff, partners, and volunteers.
+· Experience leading and working in a team environment with staff and partners

-• Proficient in MS Office and Google Suite.
+· Proficient in MS Office and video meeting platforms

 WORKING CONDITIONS

-Time spent in this position will be split between being in an office setting, remote work, and in the community including external meetings.
-Work hours may occasionally shift depending on task needs.
+Time spent in this position is split between the PDE office (Wilmington, DE), off-site meeting locations, and remote work from home.
+Off-site meeting sites may range from Philadelphia to Schuylkill Haven, Pennsylvania.
+Work hours may shift depending on task needs and staff or partner availability.
 Occasionally, there will be a need to work at night or on a weekend day.

 OFFICE LOCATION